thecodemaiden/TCMTextAdventure/README.md

 Q: How do I play?
 A: python txt_adv.py - Make sure all the other files are in the same directory.

+TODOs:

+    * Make a World object, instead of passing Player, Monster and Item objects around inconsistently
+    * Package a binary for Windows, Mac OS X, and Unix each, to prevent cheating by reading the source